Six Weird Lies Christians Sometimes Believe-

 If I believe something to be true, it is-

 This is without question one of strangest lies to take root in the history of humanity, simply because it is so stinking easy to fact check.
 Nonetheless, most of the world has bought into the notion that truth is self-determined.
-Even many Christians have hopped on this bandwagon and believe that the GOD OF THE UNIVERSE should alter His opinions regarding homosexuality, adultery, premarital sex and dozens of other issues simply because lots of people feel differently than He does about those issues.
-Sigh.
-It just doesn’t work like that.
+Even many Christians have hopped on this bandwagon and believe that the GOD OF THE UNIVERSE should alter His opinions regarding homosexuality, adultery, premarital sex, gender identity and dozens of other issues simply because lots of people feel differently than He does about those issues.
+Sorry.
+It just doesn’t work that way.

 Church is a waste of time-